EleutherAI/gpt-neox/README.md

 ## Usage

-All functionality (inference included), should be launched using `deepy.py`, a wrapper around the `deepspeed` launcher.
+All functionality should be launched using `deepy.py`, a wrapper around the `deepspeed` launcher.

 We currently offer three main functions:
 1. `train.py` is used for training and finetuning models.